 About Courage Worldwide

-With Courage House locations open in Northern California and Tanzania, and with efforts underway to build a home in Hawaii, we are committed to not only rescuing child victims of sex trafficking, but also to restoring their lives.
+With Courage House locations open in Northern California and Tanzania, we are committed to not only rescuing child victims of sex trafficking, but also to restoring their lives.
 Our Courage Houses have a comprehensive program that offers a unique life plan (ULP) for each girl that brings healing to her body, mind, spirit and emotions.
 We serve all people regardless of religion, race, ethnicity, age, gender or sexual preference.

 Our business model has called for an army of volunteers to shoulder the day-to-day execution of all the tasks involved in carrying out our mission.
 We are grateful to the people who have believed in and, at one time or another over the past several years, financially supported the dream of building homes for children rescued out of sex trafficking.
 We are thankful for the professional services and materials that have been donated as well.
 And we are amazed at all that has been accomplished to open our first two homes.